notional-labs/dig/readme.md

 gh pr create
 ```

-## Configure

-Your blockchain in development can be configured with `config.yml`.
-To learn more, see the [Starport docs](https://docs.starport.network).

 ## Web Frontend

 Starport has scaffolded a Vue.js-based web app in the `vue` directory.
 Run the following commands to install dependencies and start the app: